-🗵 QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2022

-OR

-Commission File Number: 001-38701

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-471 El Camino Real, Suite 101, Santa Clara, California (Address of principal executive offices)

-Registrant's telephone number, including area code: (408) 207-0700

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Common Stock, par value \$0.0001 per share

-Trading Symbol(s) SIBN Name of each exchange on which registered The Nasdaq Global Market

-Non-accelerated filer

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes x No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Image: Accelerated filer

-Smaller reporting company Image: Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No x
+For the qu uarterly period ended M 1arch 31, 2 2022 OR ☐ TRANSITION REPORT PURSUANT TO For the tra O SECTION 13 OR 15(d) OI ansition period from F 1934 Commission File Number: 001- 38701 (Exac SI-BONE, INC Delaware (State or Other Jurisdiction of Incorporation or Organization) 26-2216351 (I.R.S.
+Employe Identification Num 471 El Camino Real, Suite 101, Santa Clara, California (Address of principal executive offices) 95050 (Zip Code) Registrant's tel lephone number, including area code: (408) 20 07-0700 Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.0001 per share Trading Symbol(s) SIBN Name of each exchange on which r The Nasdaq Global Market Indicate by check mark whether the registrant (1) has filed all reports require such shorter period that the registrant was required to file si Indicate by check mark whether the registrant has submitted electronically evoluting the preceding 12 months (or for suc n S-T (§232.405 of this chapter Indicate by check mark whether the registrant is a large accelerated filer, a definitions of "large accelerated filer," "accelerated filer," Large accelerated filer ⊠ Smaller reporting company □ Accelerated filer Emerging growth company Non-accelerated filer If an emerging growth company, indicate by check mark if the registrant standards provide has elected not to use the extended pursuant to Section 7(a)(2)(B) revised financial accounting Indicate by check mark whether the registra nt is a shell company (as defined in Rule 12h-2 a of the Exchange Act) Yes \( \subseteq \text{No.x} \)

-The number of shares outstanding of the registrant's Common Stock was 34,305,039 as of July 31, 2022.
+The number of shares outstanding of the registrant's Common Stock was 33,913,049 as of April $29,\,2022$ .